-Before central items and before Covid-19 related costs, the Council recorded a net General Fund underspend in 2020/21 of £6.4m and an in-year deficit in the DSB of £2.2m relating to ongoing pressures around special education needs spend.
-Within the General Fund there were over and underspends across the Directorates, reflecting the wide range of services provided and adjustments relating to the receipt of some Covid-19 funding at year-end.
-Further details of service related outturn figures are included in the Council's outturn report which is available at:
+Before central items, the Council recorded a net General Fund underspend in 2022/23 of $\pounds 0.4m$ and an in-year deficit in the DSB of $\pounds 1.2m$ relating to ongoing pressures around special education needs spend.
+Within the General Fund there were over and underspends across the Directorates, reflecting the wide range of services provided.
+Further details